-The major roles of the Dhelkunya Dja Land Management Board are to:
+The Dhelkunya Dja Land Management Board was established to:

-Prepare a Joint Management Plan for the Appointed Land for submission to the Minister for Energy, Environment, Climate Change and Water, and, once approved, to oversee its implementation through partnerships, and monitor compliance and performance.
+Prepare a Joint Management Plan (JMP) for the Appointed Land (Dja Dja Wurrung Parks – DDW Parks) for submission to the Minister for Energy, Environment and Climate Change and, once approved, to oversee its implementation through our partnerships, and monitor compliance and performance.

-Provide advice to the Minister and the Secretary of the DELWP in relation to the management of, and policies relating to, the Appointed Land.
+Provide advice to the Minister and the Secretary of the Department of Environment, Land, Water & Planning (DELWP) in relation to the management of, and policies relating to, the DDW Parks.

 The functions of the Board are those conferred on the Board under the Conservation, Forests and Lands Act 1987.
 Part 8A and, in particular, Division 5A) and the Traditional Owner Land Management Agreement 2013 (TOLMA), (Schedule 2, Clause 6.1), which forms part of the Dja Dja Wurrung Recognition and Settlement Agreement (RSA) 2013.
 Through the RSA, the State of Victoria legally recognises the Dja Dja Wurrung People’s strong and continuing connection with the land.

-The Board aims to deliver a JMP that amplifies the opportunities for all Dja Dja Wurrung People, and delivers tangible opportunities and benefits for Dja Dja Wurrung economic development for the long term.
+The Board is delivering a JMP that amplifies the opportunities for all Dja Dja Wurrung People, and delivers tangible opportunities and benefits for Dja Dja Wurrung economic development for the long term.

-For the knowledge and culture of the Dja Dja Wurrung People to be recognised and incorporated into the management of the Appointed Land.
+For the knowledge and culture of the Dja Dja Wurrung People to be recognised and incorporated into the management of the Dja Dja Wurrung Parks (DDW Parks).

 To fulfil Dja Dja Wurrung People’s cultural obligations to look after our Country.

-To act with integrity and honesty to improve park management of the Appointed Land.
+To act with integrity and honesty to improve park management of the DDW Parks.